 Feel free to contact us, as we’re happy to go into more detail about the sort of things that work on film!
-Alternatively please comment if you have any further tips you’d like to put forward, or share this article with your fiends via the social share buttons below!
+Alternatively please comment if you have any further tips you’d like to put forward or share this article with your friends via the social share buttons below!

 Tip 3: A picture tells a thousand words but sound tells a thousand more!